Old Adelaide Football Club: Merger with North Parks (1884–1885)

 In 1884 the Adelaide Club finished in 2nd place (10 Wins 2 Losses) behind North Parks (11 Wins 1 Lost) who won the Adelaide and Suburban Junior Association Premiership.
 During the season the new Adelaide Club defeated Kensington 9 goals 19 behinds to 1 behind.

-A meeting of delegates from the Adelaide (formerly North Adelaide Junior) and North Park Football Clubs was held on Thursday evening, 13 November 1884, to consider the desirability of amalgamation.
+A meeting of delegates from the Adelaide (formerly North Adelaide Junior) and North Park (formed in 1878) Football Clubs was held on Thursday evening, 13 November 1884, to consider the desirability of amalgamation.
 A motion to amalgamate was passed, subject, however, to the final acceptance of the same by a majority of the whole of the members composing the joint clubs.
 The Adelaide and North Park Junior clubs consisted of a large number of ex collegians from both Prince Alfred and Saint Peters Colleges.

 Following a well attended meeting at the Prince Albert Hotel on Thursday 5 March 1885 it was resolved the combined football clubs Adelaide and North Parks would enter two teams - senior portion as Adelaide in the SAFA and the junior as North Parks in Adelaide and Suburban Football Association (ASFA) for the 1885 Season.
 The old Adelaide colours of Red and Black were adopted.

 An internal match of the two clubs was played on Saturday 11 April 1885 at the old North Parks oval.
 Sides were chosen by Adelaide Club captain J. D. Stephens and vice-captain G. M. Evan, and the ball was started by the president of the club, Mr. L. P. Lawrence.

-The new senior Adelaide Team was made up of the very best men from the Adelaide (formerly North Adelaide Juniors) and North Parks and together with several prominent players from the senior North Adelaide (originally called Victorians) and South Park Clubs which both had disbanded after the end of the 1884 Season.
+The new senior Adelaide Team was made up of the North Adelaide Juniors) and North Parks and together with several prominent players from the senior North Adelaide (originally called Victorians) and South Park Clubs which both had disbanded after the end of the 1884 Season.

 One of the notable senior experienced players to join the new Adelaide senior club was South Park Captain Aldam Murr "Pet" Pettinger.
 He became Vice Captain of Adelaide and was the first SAFA player to reach the 100 game milestone.
 Pettinger represented South Australia in cricket, Australian rules football, baseball and bowls, was a leading local lacrosse player, golfer, steeplechase rider, an excellent gun shot, and bred and trained hunting dogs.
 On his death in 1950, Pettinger was referred to as "the grand old man of South Australian sport".